 - Do you work outdoors?

 - Do you spend weekends or holidays in the sun?

 - Have ever used solariums, sunlamps or sun beds?

 - Is there a previous history of skin cancer in your family?

 - As a child, did you spend a lot of time in the sun?

-We also provide Molescans
+At Ubuntu Medical, we also provide Molescans